Anjaneya-Ghantimath/File-Organizer/README.md

 ## Safety & Reliability

 - Dry Run mode for safe previews
-- Duplicate handling with numeric suffixes
+- Duplicate detection and handling with numeric suffixes
 - Undo saves a `.file_organizer_undo.json` in the target directory
 - Skips dotfiles in the root of the target during processing
-- Optional pre-organization backup (GUI and CLI)
+- Enhanced backup system with metadata and recovery capabilities
+- One-click backup recovery for complete file restoration
+- Comprehensive logging for all operations

 ## Customization